gabriel-inf/oscars-newtech/doc/source/userdoc/plumbing_doc.rst

     *Overview of OSCARS circuit plumbing representation.*

-Using these sets of requested pipes and junctions, pathfinding is performed by PCE modules based on the user's :doc:`requestspec_doc`, and then the solution paths are translated back into Reserved Pipes, Reserved Junctions, and Reserved Fixtures.
+Using these sets of requested pipes and junctions, pathfinding is performed by PCE modules based on the user's :ref:`requestspec`, and then the solution paths are translated back into Reserved Pipes, Reserved Junctions, and Reserved Fixtures.
 An example of the distinction between Requested plumbing, the physical path, and Reserved plumbing is shown in the figure above.
-This process (performed by the :doc:`pce_translation_doc`) takes a physical path, and converts it into a series of pipes (or just singular junctions, for any requested “simple” junctions) in the following manner:
+This process (performed by the :ref:`pce_translation`) takes a physical path, and converts it into a series of pipes (or just singular junctions, for any requested “simple” junctions) in the following manner:

 - For each pair of adjacent Ethernet switches, a reserved pipe is constructed, with the ports connecting them contained within the pipe, and with the two switches represented as junctions.
 - For each Ethernet switch -- MPLS router pair, a reserved pipe is constructed in the same fashion.